barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 ## Portfolio Value-Over-Time

-The _Portfolio Service_ maintains a history of end-of-day valuations [for each individual position](/content/concepts/working_with_positions?id=position-value-over-time).
-It also maintains a history of end-of-day valuations for the entire portfolio.
-This data is often presented visually in a chart.
-Here is an example of the data:
+The _Portfolio Service_ maintains a history of end-of-day valuations [for each individual position](/content/concepts/working_with_positions?id=position-value-over-time) and for the entire portfolio.
+Here is some example data:

 | date       |  valuation |
 |------------|-----------:|